FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 #### Signing up for the app

 These tests verify that when the user tries to create an account with an invalid email, the account is not created.
 We achieved this by verifying that when the user inserts an email that is already associated with an existing account or inserts a badly formatted email, the app stays on the "Sign Up" page and the respective warning message is shown.

+### Manual Tests
+These tests verify if the workflow of our app is as intended.
+We achieved this by trying to do both valid and invalid actions.
+Anytime a feature was added to the flow of the app, we also tested the full current flow of the app.

 # Configuration and change management